Are you planning things to do in Roanoke Virginia as part of your Blue Ridge Parkway road trip? Well, you’re in the right spot!

 1. See the Roanoke Star up close.

 When you tell anyone you’re visiting Roanoke who’s familiar with the area, the first thing they say is, you have to go up to the Roanoke Star!
-Also called the Mill Mountain Star because it sits on top of Mill Mountain, the star is the symbol of the city and one of the biggest (no pun intended!)
+Also called the Mill Mountain Star because it sits on top of Mill Mountain in Mill Mountain Park, the star is the symbol of the city and one of the biggest (no pun intended!)
 Roanoke attractions.

 We loved how dog-friendly the area was and even though one of our pups is not as active as she once was, she had fun getting a ride on the trail in her doggie backpack!
 Overall, you’ll find Roanoke and Virginia’s Blue Ridge as a super pet-friendly destination.